thayton/thayton.github.io/_drafts/scraping-with-python-selenium-and-phantomjs.md

 To get all of the jobs, we also need to handle pagination.
 There's a pager at bottom of the jobs listing.
 A user can click a page number or the `Next` link to navigate through the listings.
-We use the 'Next` link to iterate through every page of the results by first finding link using the driver's `find_element_by_id` method and then calling `click()` if we're not on the last page.
+We use the `Next` link to iterate through every page of the results by first finding link using the driver's `find_element_by_id` method and then calling `click()` if we're not on the last page.

 To determine if we're on the last page we search for a link whose text equals the current page